v47-io/architect-rs/README.md

     {
       "name": "project.package",
       "type": "Identifier",
-      "pretty": "What should be the root package for your Kotlin sources?"
+      "pretty": "What should be the root package for your Kotlin sources?", "default": "com.github.example"
     },
     {
       "name": "project.features",